aufam/todo-go/README.md

 - **Reverse Proxy:** Nginx
 - **Database UI:** Mongo-Express

+## Database Model
+You can see the database schema for this project [here](https://dbdiagram.io/d/Todo-66fa2a8af9b1444815d8a247)

 ## Getting Started
 ### Prerequisites
 Make sure you have the following installed: